theobaidur/express-scaffold/README.md

 Another problem was to decide the response format.
 Without proper response format, it was getting harder to integrate the API with the frontend.
 Also, form validation was getting harder.

-I din't want to overwhelm the library with too many features like including commonly used middlewares, etc. I wanted to make it as simple as possible.

 ## __Caution:__
 This library is still in its early stage, aimed at building REST APIs.
 It is not meant for building full blown web applications.

+I din't want to overwhelm the library with too many features like including commonly used middlewares, etc. I wanted to make it as simple as possible.
+Its upto the user to decide which middlewares to use.

 ## Components
 The library has 4 main components: